Reading progress: 0%

 In the early 1970s, Songs of Love and Hate took that idea even further.
 The album felt darker, with simple production that made his voice stand out.
 Cohen didn’t try to be the best singer.
 He spoke in a calm and measured way, almost as if he was thinking out loud.
 The effect invited close listening.
 The silence around the phrases was as important as the melody.

-Unlike some of his fellow Americans, Cohen didn’t focus on personal stories in his work.
-Even when he was drawing from his own life, he expressed emotion in a careful way, using carefully crafted language.
+Unlike some of his North American peers, Cohen did not focus on plainspoken personal stories.
+Even when he drew from his own life, he expressed emotion through carefully crafted language.
 The songs felt literary, but they still carried warmth.
-This balance made it so that the singer-songwriter label could include more types of music.
+That balance helped expand what the singer-songwriter label could contain.

 Cohen’s international life also broadened the story.
 Though he was deeply connected to North American folk traditions, he was also influenced by European poetry and Jewish religious music.
 His work was popular in Europe and the United States.